Canada’s 2025 G7 Summit

 What is the G7 Summit and when is it happening?

 The G7 Summit is a yearly meeting where leaders from seven major countries and the European Union come together to talk about big global issues.
 In 2025, Canada is hosting the summit in Kananaskis, Alberta from June 15 to 17.
-While the summit is in Kananaskis, Calgary will support the event by welcoming delegates, media, and visitors.
+The summit was in Kananaskis, Calgary will supported the event by welcoming delegates, media, and visitors.

 How many delegates and visitors will be staying in Calgary?

-Calgary is proud to host delegates from Outreach countries while the majority of G7 delegates will stay in Kananaskis.
-The media, who will be based at the media center in Banff, will also be part of the Summit.
-This influx of visitors will bring global attention to the city, offering great exposure and opportunities for local businesses and attractions.
+Calgary was proud to host delegates from Outreach countries while the majority of G7 delegates stayed in Kananaskis.
+The media, who were based at the media center in Banff, were also part of the Summit.
+This influx of visitors brought global attention to the city, offering great exposure and opportunities for local businesses and attractions.

 Need help or have questions?